Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 This test is half done now, let's cover the other case!

-So we need to use a `poll_id` that does not exist, and hell why not lets also use a random address.
+So we need to use a `poll_id` that does not exist, and hell why not let's also use a random address.
 We defined `ADDR2` for this use case earlier.
 Here's the message:

 ```rust
 // Previous code omitted